abel8260/abel8260/README.md

 # :page_facing_up: Good note:
-- Goals only have value if exists all of it i the documentation.
+- Goals only have value if exists all of it in the documentation.